 Hematologists often take care of people with these diseases and conduct laboratory and clinical research to develop better treatments.
-The American Society of Hematology (ASH) is working with scientists, research institutions, pharmaceutical companies, and policymakers to accelerate scientific discovery, drug development, and administration of new therapies to conquer blood diseases for people worldwide.
+The American Society of Hematology (ASH) is working with scientists, research institutions, pharmaceutical companies, and policymakers.
+The goal?
+To accelerate scientific discovery, drug development, and administration of new therapies to conquer blood diseases for people worldwide.

 In recent years, hematologists have made incredible strides in research that have revolutionized the treatment of serious blood diseases.
-Bone marrow transplantation has become a cure for multiple cancers, sickle cell disease, and other life-threatening blood diseases, and children are routinely cured of acute lymphocytic leukemia — a cancer that had a 100 percent fatality rate as recently as the 1960s.
+Bone marrow transplantation has become a cure for multiple cancers, sickle cell disease, and other life-threatening blood diseases.
+Additionally, children are routinely cured of acute lymphocytic leukemia — a cancer that had a 100 percent fatality rate as recently as the 1960s.

-While treatments for some blood disorders have improved due to tremendous progress in research and development, there is still work to do.
-A variety of blood-related diseases — from cancers like lymphoma and leukemia, to non-malignant diseases like platelet and bleeding disorders, and rare diseases of the blood-forming system — continue to be associated with significant health problems and premature death.
+Treatments for some blood disorders have improved due to tremendous progress in research and development.
+However, there is still work to do.
+As a result, a variety of blood-related diseases — from cancers like lymphoma and leukemia, to non-malignant diseases like platelet and bleeding disorders, and rare diseases of the blood-forming system — continue to be associated with significant health problems and premature death.

 ASH members are dedicated to reducing the burden of these diseases and improving the quality of care for hematology patients worldwide.